ImLemni/ada-epfl/docs/index.md

 The complex task is then to associate a title collected via wikipedia with an Amazon product id.
 Let's take an example : we want to match the movie `The Three Musketeers` with the product `The Three Musketeers (Golden Films) [VHS]`
 <img src="images/filtering.png" alt="wikipedia association">
-As it is not necessarily enough, we also take care of accents, punctuation, keywords such as `dvd` or `vhs` or badly encoded characted
+As it is not necessarily enough, we also take care of accents, punctuation, keywords such as `dvd` or `vhs` or badly encoded character

 We then keep only movies and books for which we could manage to find at least one matching product for both.
 #### Books